 7. We Are Going On An Egg Hunt by Laura Hughes.
 Ages: 3-5

-We loved the wonderful illustrations in this book, perfect for the youngest at home for its repetitive text.
+We loved the beautiful illustrations in this book, which are perfect for the youngest at home for its repetitive text.

 8. Here Comes The Easter Cat by Deborah Underwood.
 Illustrated by Claudia Rueda.
 Ages: 3-5

-e loved this story as it made us laugh, and also included it on our list of books about cats.
+We loved this story as it made us laugh so much.
+I also included it on our list of books about cats.

 9. Happy Easter, Little Critter by Mercer Mayer.
 Ages: 3-7

-It’s a very simple book that narrates how a “typical” Easter day goes through from a kid perspective.
+It’s a very simple book that narrates how a “typical” Easter day goes through from a kid’s perspective.